 Finding a Teacher

-Even if your school district has a robust music program and your kids have the option of taking choir, band, orchestra, etc., it’s important to find a good teacher who will have the time to work one on one with your child.
-This is especially helpful for kids who are shy.
-Working one on one allows the teacher to build his or her curriculum around what works best for your child.
+Even if your school district has a robust music program and your kids can take choir, band, orchestra, etc., it’s important to find a good teacher who will have the time to work one on one with your child.
+This is especially helpful for shy kids.
+Working one-on-one allows the teacher to build his or her curriculum around what works best for your child.
 And thanks to this wonderful tech age we live in, finding a teacher doesn’t have to involve asking around or making a dozen calls.
 There are sites like LessonRating.com that you can use as a resource to find teachers for your kids.

 These lasting effects are not conjectured.
 Extensive research has been done on music and its effect on a person’s brain.
-In addition to better-developed motor skills, scientists have found that learning to play an instrument helps children develop “neurophysiological distinction,” which is a fancy way of saying that they learn how to hear sounds they couldn’t hear before.
+In addition to better-developed motor skills, scientists have found that playing an instrument helps children develop “neurophysiological distinction (Time),” which is a fancy way of saying that they learn how to hear sounds they couldn’t hear before.
 This leads to improvement in literacy and reasoning, both of which are boons to a child’s academic achievements.

-Learning to play an instrument also helps children build focus skills, helping them to be better at staying on task and concentrating while they are in school and, later in life, at work.
+Playing an instrument also helps children build focus skills, helping them to be better at staying on task and concentrating while in school and, later in life, at work.
 They also pay better attention in school than children whose music education only includes listening.
 They are also more likely to go on to college–even children who live in districts with high drop-out rates.

-Academic achievement isn’t the only benefit to learning how to play music.
-Studies also show that learning how to play an instrument helps children develop better emotional and behavioral responses to stimuli.
-It has a particularly positive effect on a child’s ability to deal with anxiety and control their emotions.
+Academic achievement isn’t the only benefit of learning how to play music.
+Studies also show that playing an instrument helps children develop better emotional and behavioral responses to stimuli (Washington Post).
+It particularly positively affects a child’s ability to deal with anxiety and control their emotions.

 These benefits don’t stop when the lessons stop.
 They continue to affect and support children long after they’ve put away their guitars and flutes.
 The bottom line is this: children need music.
 Make sure they get it.
-And if you’re worried about the expense involved, there are many resources out there that can help you foot that bill.
+And if you’re worried about the expense involved, many resources (Money Crashers) can help you foot that bill.